xNaCly/InstagramAPIwrapper/docs/auth/auth.md

 # How to authenticate and how to get the authentication:

-### How to AUTH:
+## 1. How to AUTH:

--   Three values/tokens needed for the authentication:
+-   Three values/tokens needed for the authentication (see 2.):

 ```
   	1. X-CSRFToken